The BEST EV Home Chargers For Nissan Leaf

 The cable length on your EV charger will be an essential factor you’ll need to consider when buying a unit.

-If you require your cable to reach around your house to reach your driveway or your car, then you’ll need to make sure you have a long enough cable.
+If you require your cable to reach around your house to reach your driveway or your car, then you'll need to make sure you have a long enough cable or look into a suitable extension cord.

 However, if your charger is going to be installed close to (or on) your driveway, then you may only need a shorter cable.